MonitorHasSex/MonitorHasSex/README.md

 # Welcome to my profile

-I am a programmer who codes things lol
+Hi!
+I'm monbear, an intermediate programmer/expert troubleshooter.

-Languages I pretty much know:
+Languages I know:
 * Python

-Currently trying to learn about:
+Languages I'm learning more about:
 * C#
 * Javascript

-Goals:
-* Create programs to help myself and possibly others out

 Thank you for visiting my profile